ircam-ismm/webaudio-tutorials/first-steps/simple-website.md

 ## Sharing the styles

-Adding this second page however introducted a new problem: the styles defined in the homepage are not defined in the `bio.html` file.
+Adding this second page however introduced a new problem: the styles defined in the homepage are not defined in the `bio.html` file.
 Then the styling of the two pages differ...
 Which leaves us with two options:

 1. Copy the `<style>` tag and the CSS rules defined in `index.html` into `bio.html`
 2. Find a way to share the styles between the two HTML files

 The first solution would of course work, but it would also create new issues in relatively short term.
-Indeed, if for some reason you want to add or change a style, e.g. change the titles color to red, you would have to report each change in each HMTL files (and a website is often composed of more than two pages), which is very combursome and error prone...
+Indeed, if for some reason you want to add or change a style, e.g. change the titles color to red, you would have to report each change in each HMTL files (and a website is often composed of more than two pages), which is very cumbersome and error prone...

 A better solution is thus to put all the styles in a third file which will be imported by every HTML file, thus sharing the exact same styles between all pages of the website.